-Psyche is a large asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
+Psyche is a very large asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
 NASA JPL has not classified Psyche as potentially hazardous because its orbit does not bring it close to Earth.

 The rotation of Psyche has been observed.
 It completes a rotation on its axis every 4.20 days.

 Psyche's orbit is 1.54 AU from Earth's orbit at its closest point.
 This means that there is an extremely wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.

 Psyche's orbit is determined by observations dating back to June 22, 1984.
 It was last officially observed on Sept.
 3, 2019.
 The IAU Minor Planet Center records 2,364 observations used to determine its orbit.

 Scientists have been able to determine this object's shape.

 The position of Psyche is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.